Which languages are taught where in our state?

 We invite you to take a closer look at what we've learned so far by visiting our website:

 - Surveys: Link to the current MELL survey or view school profiles from the surveys submitted

 - Data: View language-specific data from surveys submitted each year

 - Maps: View the distribution of MELL data by County

 - Reports: Download MELL policy briefs and reports with in-depth analysis of the data

 - Events: Learn about events that MELL is cosponsoring to enhance language learning

-Four National Resource Centers at the University of Washington's Jackson School of International Studies received funding in 2006 from the U.S. Department of Education to launch a four-year project entitled "Mapping and Enhancing Language Learning" (MELL) in Washington state.
-The online survey, produced through a collaborative effort of the UW Jackson School of International Studies, UW Language Learning Center, Office of Superintendent of Public Instruction, Washington State Coalition for International Education, and Washington Association For Language Teaching (WAFLT), represents a first step to help us get a better picture of what languages students are currently learning in our K-12 schools and community language programs.
-The MELL project received funding in 2010 for an additional four years.
+Since 2006, four National Resource Centers at the University of Washington's Jackson School of International Studies have received funding from the U.S. Department of Education for an ongoing project entitled "Mapping and Enhancing Language Learning" (MELL) in Washington state.
+The collection of data, produced through a collaborative effort of the UW Jackson School of International Studies, UW Language Learning Center, Office of Superintendent of Public Instruction, Washington State Coalition for International Education, and Washington Association For Language Teaching (WAFLT), represents a significant effort to help us get a better picture of what languages students are currently learning in our K-12 schools and community language programs.

 MELL Steering Committee